 The following is a general summary of the federal income tax consequences under current U.S. tax law to the company and to participants in the 2021 Omnibus Plan who are individual citizens or residents of the United States for federal income tax purposes ("U.S. Participants") of stock options, stock appreciation rights, performance shares, performance units, restricted stock, restricted stock units, shares of our common stock, dividend equivalent units, or incentive cash awards.
 It does not purport to cover all of the special rules including special rules relating to limitations on the ability of the company to deduct the amounts for federal income tax purposes of certain compensation, special rules relating to deferred compensation, golden parachutes, participants subject to Section 16(b) of the Exchange Act or the exercise of a stock option with previously acquired shares of the company's common stock.
-For purposes of this summary, it is assumed that U.S. Participants will hold their shares of the company's common stock received under tax consequences, or any U.S. federal non-income tax consequences in the acquisition, ownership, vesting, exercise, termination or disposition of an award under the 2021 Omnibus Plan, or shares of the company's common stock issued pursuant thereto.
+For purposes of this summary, it is assumed that U.S. Participants will hold their shares of the company's common stock received under the 2021 Omnibus Plan as capital assets within the meaning of Section 1221 of the Code.
+In addition, this summary does not address the non-U.S. state or local income or other tax consequences, or any U.S. federal non-income tax consequences, inherent in the acquisition, ownership, vesting, exercise, termination or disposition of an award under the 2021 Omnibus Plan, or shares of the company's common stock issued pursuant thereto.
 All participants are urged to consult with their own tax advisors concerning the tax consequences to them of an award under the 2021 Omnibus Plan or shares of the company's common stock issued thereto pursuant to the 2021 Omnibus Plan.